hello-jason/intro-to-middleman/markdown.md

   Extensions to ruby are packaged into `gems`.
 Visit [rubygems.org](https://rubygems.org/) to install RubyGems onto your computer.

-  Then, search and install gems into your project.
-Middleman has a lot of Middleman-specific gems that add additional functionality.
+???

+There are lots of Middleman-specific gems.
+Some Ruby on Rails gems work with Middleman.

 --